shreeyasharma1804/notes/kubernetes/Volumes.md

 ### PV and PVC

-PV: An object which declares that a storage is available
+PV: An object which declares that a storage is available.
-PVC: Declare the requirement of storage by claiming a PV
+PVC: Declare the requirement of storage by claiming a PV.

 If the storageClassName, capacity and accessModes match, a PVC binds to a PV